one-data-model/language/sdf.md

 The value of "required" is an array of reference objects, each of which contains a JSON pointer to one required definition.

-The example uses relative JSON pointer syntax to point to nearby definitions.
+The example uses [Relative JSON Pointer][] syntax to point to nearby definitions.

 ``` json
 {